mui/mui-x/docs/src/pages/components/data-grid/selection/selection.md

 - https://demos.telerik.com/kendo-ui/grid/checkbox-selection
 -->

-Row selection can be performed with a simple mouse click or using the [keyboard shortcuts](/components/data-grid/accessibility/#selection).
-The grid supports single and multiple rows selection.
+Row selection can be performed with a simple mouse click, or using the [keyboard shortcuts](/components/data-grid/accessibility/#selection).
+The grid supports single and multiple row selection.

 ### Single row selection